Corey McKernan: 1997 to 1999

 In Round 1 of 1997, Wayne Carey was seriously injured and missed the following 11 weeks.
 With Carey absent, McKernan in just his fourth full season, became the most important player at the club.
-Unfortunately, though still consistent and effective, he could not repeat his inspirational efforts of the previous year.
+Though still consistent and effective, he could not repeat his inspirational efforts of the previous year.
 In North Melbourne's Preliminary Final defeat against St Kilda, McKernan dislocated his shoulder in the opening minutes and watched from the sidelines as his team went down by 31 points.
-The following year was disappointing for both McKernan and the Kangaroos, however, 1999 became another premiership year for North Melbourne, as McKernan returned to some good form, leading the team in marks and kicking 34 goals from his 24 games.
+The following year was disappointing for both McKernan and the Kangaroos; however, 1999 became another premiership year for North Melbourne, as McKernan returned to some good form, leading the team in marks and kicking 34 goals from his 24 games.
 He finished the season with three goals in North Melbourne's 39-point Grand Final win over Carlton.

 2000 and 2001

-Later in his career McKernan became more of a forward and backup ruckman as Matthew Burton accepted most of the ruck duties for the Kangaroos.
-However, McKernan still finished second in the Kangaroos' goal kicking in both 2000 and 2001, with 40 and 38 goals respectively.
-He kicked a career high eight goals against Geelong in Round 19 of 2000 – a game in which he also claimed eight marks, with 23 disposals and 11 hit-outs.
+Later in his career, McKernan became more of a forward and backup ruckman, while Matthew Burton accepted most of the ruck duties for the Kangaroos.
+However, McKernan still finished second in the Kangaroos' goalkicking in both 2000 and 2001, with 40 and 38 goals, respectively.
+He kicked a career-high eight goals against Geelong in Round 19 of 2000—a game in which he also claimed eight marks, 23 disposals, and 11 hit-outs.

 Carlton

-In 2002, McKernan was traded to Carlton where he played the next two seasons.
+In 2002, McKernan was traded to Carlton, where he played the next two seasons.
 His first season at Carlton was amongst his best since 1996.
-He led the Blues in hit outs and goals and claimed his first and only club best and fairest award.
+He led the Blues in hit-outs and goals, and he claimed his first and only club best and fairest award.